sunenilausen/generic-python-installing-with-pip/en/step_1.md

-If Python 3 or IDLE isnt installed on you computer, follow the instructions below for your operating system.
+If Python 3 or IDLE isn't installed on you computer, follow the installation instructions below for your operating system.

 ### Microsoft Windows